Parallel-NetCDF/PnetCDF-Python/docs/nc4_vs_pnetcdf.md

   # Exit the define mode
   f.enddef()

-  # Write to a subarray of the variable, temperature
+  # Write to a subarray of the variable, var_dbl
   var_dbl[0:4, 16:20] = buf_dbl

   # Close the file